 The ESRC is the UK’s largest organisation for funding research on social and economic issues.
 The University, in collaboration with Brunel University and the Open University, hosts the Grand Union Doctoral Training Partnership - one of fourteen Doctoral Training Partnerships (DTPs) accredited by the ESRC as part of a new Doctoral Training Network.

 ESRC funding covers both full and part-time study and the DTP offers a variety of award structures and lengths, depending on prior training and course arrangements.
 A Masters qualification is not a prerequisite for studying with the Grand Union DTP, all pathways have options for students without a Masters who are intending to carry out doctoral research.

-In order to be considered for a Grand Union DTP ESRC studentship, you must select 'ESRC Grand Union DTP Studentships in Social Sciences' in the University of Oxford scholarships section of the University's graduate application form.
-You must complete a Grand Union DTP Application Form (which can be found on this page) and upload it, together with your graduate application form, by the relevant January deadline for your course.
+In order to be considered for a Grand Union DTP ESRC studentship, you must select 'ESRC Grand Union DTP ' in the University of Oxford Scholarships section of the University's graduate application form.
+You must complete a Grand Union DTP Application Form (which can be found on this page and the DTP website) and upload it, together with your graduate application form, by the relevant funding deadline for your course.

 Medical Research Council (MRC)

 The MRC promotes research into all areas of medical and related science with the aims of improving the health and quality of life of the UK public and contributing to the wealth of the nation.
 The University of Oxford receives a Doctoral Training Partnership Grant from the MRC from which studentships are created and awarded.